convox/docs/docs/reference/rack-parameters/DefaultAmiArm.md

 ## Use Cases

-- Upgrade ARM64 racks to Amazon Linux 2023 for extended support and updated packages.
+- Upgrade ARM64 Racks to Amazon Linux 2023 for extended support and updated packages.
 - Run cost-efficient Graviton-based instances (e.g., `t4g`, `m6g`, `c7g`) with the correct ARM-optimized AMI.
-- Test a new ARM64 AMI path before applying it across production racks.
+- Test a new ARM64 AMI path before applying it across production Racks.

 ## Additional Information